What are you ready to

 Debugging involves a mix of techniques

-At Yugo Systems, we believe that the engineering community is absolutely right when it chooses to use embedded instrumentation with live designs for debugging purposes.
+At Exostiv Labs, we believe that the engineering community is absolutely right when it chooses to use embedded instrumentation with live designs for debugging purposes.
 This is just a ‘part of the mix’.
 We also believe that debugging on FPGA hardware can be improved.

 This is what we do with EXOSTIV™.